The Dunlap Brand

 For later production marked with model numbers, two different marking styles have been observed, both with production characteristics different from KTC.

-Fig. 106 shows a Sears [30871] 8 inch adjustable wrench, marked with "Sears" and "Chrome Alloy Steel" forged into the shank, with "Full Drop Forge" and "BF Japan" on the back side.
+Fig. 119B shows an early Sears [30872] 10 inch adjustable wrench, marked with "Sears" and "Chrome Alloy Steel" forged into the front, with "Full Drop Forged" and "BF Japan" forged into the back.

 The lower inset shows a close-up of the fully open jaws.
 Note the rounded corner of the fixed jaw, the inset convex cutaway in the moveable jaw, and the full width at the end of the tailpiece.

-The overall length is 7.9 inches, and the finish is chrome plating with polished faces.
+The overall length is 7.9 inches and the maximum opening is 0.9 inches.
+The finish is chrome plating with polished faces.

 The wrench is not marked with a model number, but based on the catalogs would have been model 30871.